ora0600/confluent_protobuf_playground/ReadME.md

 ```

 Hint/Attention:
-<table><tr><td>To make it easy, our Service Account is OrgAdmin.
-This is nothing for productivity environments, please follow the least privilege principle.</td></tr></table>
+<table><tr><td>To make it easy, our TF Service Account is OrgAdmin.
+This is nothing for productivity environments, please follow the least privilege principle then.</td></tr></table>

 # 2. Pre-Reqs/ Tools

 * install terraform on your desktop.
 [Follow the installation guide](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 * I am running still completely on bash on my Intel Mac.
-Environment Variables are set in `~/.bash_profile`, if you running other OS or use other Shells like zsh, please setup that script can execute kafka tools without absolution path.
+Environment Variables are set in `~/.bash_profile`, if you running other OS or use other Shells like zsh, please change your setup that script can execute kafka tools without absolute path.
 * install Python3 on MacOS: [Downland](https://www.python.org/downloads/macos/) and follow the instructions
 * Install all the python modules we need;